bjoern-buettner/webroot/README.md

 # idrinth/webroot

 This small package helps managing certificates for an apache2 automatically.
-It also provides a reasonable catch all page for visitors who misstyped a project.
+It also provides a reasonable catch-all page for visitors who mistyped a project.
 It's for my personal use, but feel free to use or improve it.

 ## Deployment